 Simply put, cruising Halong Bay is an unforgettable experience of a lifetime you won’t find anywhere else on the planet!

-Our Halong Bay Cruise Recommendations for Your Budget
+The Best Halong Bay Cruises for Your Budget

-2-Day Halong Bay Cruise by Halong Bay Cruise Hunters ⏤ We think this mid-range, all-inclusive tour offers the best balance of amenities, stops, and activities for the price, making it our top choice for a Halong Bay tour.
+2-day cruise with Halong Bay Cruise Hunters ⏤ We think this mid-range, all-inclusive tour offers the best balance of amenities, stops, and activities for the price, making it our top choice for a Halong Bay tour.
 Includes en-suite air-conditioned cabin, meals, and stops at the top Halong Bay attractions, plus a unique squid fishing boat experience (seasonal).
-From US$149 per passenger for Option: 2D/1N-BEST SELLER-HALONG 3*.

 Looking for a rockstar bucket list cruise with all the amenities?
 These are our top five-star luxury picks.

-There are numerous options for doing a Halong Bay cruise on the cheap.
+There are numerous options for experiencing Halong Bay on the cheap.
 If you’re looking for the absolute lowest price, your best bet is doing what we did—waiting until the very last minute and booking in person in Hanoi.

 We DO NOT recommend going this route for a number of reasons.